BBG’s Real-Life Training Program for Community Volunteers

 Learn + Grow + Connect + Serve

-The Brooklyn Urban Gardener (BUG) program serves as a mutually beneficial bridge connecting the educational resources of Brooklyn Botanic Garden to the greening efforts of Brooklyn’s communities.
+The Brooklyn Urban Gardener (BUG) certificate program is an annual ten-session course that covers the basics in urban gardening and community greening.
+It connects the educational resources of Brooklyn Botanic Garden to the greening efforts of Brooklyn’s communities.

 BUG students can expect an experiential, train–the–trainer program.
 Using a hands–on, participatory education model, the course includes instruction in sustainable horticultural practices suited to the urban environment, street tree stewardship, community engagement practices, effective teaching methods, and an overview of the greening resources available in Brooklyn.
 The training is free.